 Overprotection

 Parental overprotection involves shielding children from harsh realities.
-For parents of younger children, this may involve a parent following their child around to prevent them from hurting themselves, intervening immediately if another child is being unreasonable to their child, carrying their child around to keep them closer and protected, and generally preventing their child from engaging in any form of risk-taking.
+For parents of younger children, this may involve a parent following their child around to prevent them from hurting themselves, intervening immediately if another child is being unreasonable to their child, and generally preventing their child from engaging in any form of risk-taking.
 For parents of older children, overprotection can involve anything that prevents the child from taking responsibility for consequences.
-This may be complaining to the school if their child is reprimanded for misbehavior, checking over and rewriting an essay before it is submitted in order to prevent the child from experiencing failure, or shielding their child from being privy to upsetting information (e.g. family illnesses, job loss) to protect them from experiencing upsetting emotions.
+This may be complaining to the school if their child is reprimanded for misbehaviour, checking over and rewriting an essay before it is submitted in order to prevent the child from experiencing failure, or shielding their child from being privy to upsetting information (e.g. family illnesses, job loss) to protect them from experiencing upsetting emotions.

 Parental overprotection is usually the result of genuine love and concern, however, it prevents children from developing resilience and the ability to take responsibility for their own mistakes.
 This can impact in many life domains, such as at work, university and socially.
 If children do not become used to dealing with a variety of positive and negative emotions, upon adulthood they may find it more difficult to continue functioning when things inevitably don’t go their way.